SnippetCat/ZwitterChess/README.md

 # ZwitterChess
 A game where there are two chess boards with each piece cloned onto the two boards.
-The two boards are separated by a double wall of immobile half-black, half-white pawns.
+For example, there are two kings, two queens, four bishops for each side.
+The two boards are separated by a double wall of immobile half-black, half-white pawns which serves as a barrier.
+The wall can only be broken from the right side by the right board's white pieces and by the left side by the left board's black pieces.
+Victory is achieved when a side checkmates his opponent's king.